GlitchedPanda/PandaDLL/README.md

 ```

 ## How to build
-- Download the detour library from github and put Detour-main in the root of your c drive.
+- Download the detours library from github and put Detours-main in the root of your c drive.
 - Press Build